310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 To be honest, my work as an idol is *this* close to becoming second priority… This isn’t good…

-The Vice-prez is doing ten times more than I am—it’s incredible how he still manages to work as an idol without ruining his health.
+The Vice-prez is doing ten times more than I am — it’s incredible how he still manages to work as an idol without ruining his health.

 Wait, now all I’m doing is complaining.
 My bad, Anzu.
-I came here to help you, but—it’s weird, talking to you just gets me pouring out all my worries.
+I came here to help you, but — it’s weird, talking to you just gets me pouring out all my worries.

 Maybe this means you’re a truly excellent producer… Even more than I thought.